Aloof-Barry/ApptTracker/README.txt

 Ensure JDK 17.0.1 for Java 17 is selected in the Run/Debug Configurations screen for Main

-Additional Report: The additional report is reached by clicking the 'Customer Schedule' button found in the 'Reports' tab of the Home Screen.
-The report provides a choice box to select a customer.
-After selecting a customer, the table will populate with all of that customer's appointments in the database.
+Additional Report: The additional report is reached by clicking the 'Customer Activity by Region' button located on the Report tab of the Home Screen.
+The purpose of this report is to show the number of appointments a customer has had in the past and scheduled in the future.
+The customers data is separated by country.

 LAMBDAS function locations (by module) in the program: